• Skip to primary navigation

 There are many different spiralizers on the market.
 This 5-Blade Spiralizer is one of the top sellers on Amazon, with over 17,000 reviews and 4.5 stars.

 Or, you can opt for a smaller option like the SimpleTaste Spiralizer.
-It’s not as sturdy as the other options, but a good alternative if you don’t have much storage space.
+It’s not as sturdy as the other option, but a good alternative if you don’t have much storage space.

-Another way to go, if you just want to test a recipe out, and you aren’t sure about the investment, is to use a julienne peeler.
-It takes a bit longer to cut vegetables with it, but you can achieve a similar result, and see if you like it.
+Another way to go, if you just want to test a recipe out and aren’t sure about the investment, is to use a julienne peeler.
+It takes a bit longer to cut vegetables with it, but you can achieve a similar result and see if you like it.

 You can have a look at all my favorite spiralizers here to find the best one for you!